 Most applications hold liquids with below-freezing boiling points, such as nitrogen and methane, in thermally insulated vertical cryogenic tanks.
-Still, the tank will always have a gas pressure head for the liquid vapor.
+Still, the tank will always have a gas pressure head for the liquid-vapour.
 Also, these fluids have low oxygen permeability, or Dk values, which make radar devices a poor choice for cryogenic level measurement.

 Cryogenic level measurement using a differential pressure transmitter